-The Data Protection Act 1998 covers the whole of the United Kingdom and works in two ways.
-Firstly, it gives you certain rights as an individual.
-And secondly, organisations that record and use personal data must be open about how the information is used and must follow the eight principles of the legislation..
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 cover the whole of the United Kingdom and work in two ways.
+Firstly, they give you certain rights as an individual.
+Secondly, organisations that record and use personal data must be open about how the information is used and must follow the six data protection principles.

 Data Protection Principles